earthfast/node-operator-tooling/content-node/docker-compose/README.md

 ## Quick Start

-#### 1. Clone this repository and run the install script:
+#### 1. Clone this repository and run the setup script:
 ```sh
 git clone https://github.com/earthfast/earthfast-node-setup-examples.git
 cd earthfast-node-setup-examples/content-node/docker-compose
 ./setup.sh
 ```

-You can use the `--staging` flag for sepolia staging instead
+You can use the `--staging` flag for sepolia staging instead.
 ```
 ./setup.sh --staging
 ```